Death of Jeremiah Duggan: Death

 Just over thirty minutes later, at about 6:00 am, two drivers heading into Wiesbaden town centre saw a man run toward them on the Berliner Straße (Bundesstraße 455), a four-lane dual carriageway.
 The spot, near an Aral garage, was around five kilometres (c. three miles) from the apartment in which Duggan had been staying, and not far from the LaRouche offices in the Wiesbaden suburb of Erbenheim.
 One of the drivers said Duggan ran toward him with outstretched arms.
 The car, a BMW, clipped him with the wing mirror.
 He appears to have fallen, but got up and continued running toward the traffic that was heading into town.
 Both drivers reported the incidents to police.

 At 6:14 am, as the police were taking details, they were told that a man had run into a red Peugeot further ahead on the same road.
 The driver saw Duggan move onto the road in front of him.
-The car swerved from the inside lane to the outside, but the driver said Duggan leapt in front of the car, arms raised and mouth open.
-The car hit him, denting the passenger door and shattering the passenger window and windscreen, and throwing Duggan into the path of a blue Volkswagen Golf, which ran over him.
+The driver swerved from the inside lane to the outside, but the driver said Duggan leapt in front of the car, arms raised and mouth open.
+The driver hit him, denting the passenger door and shattering the passenger window and windscreen, and throwing Duggan into the path of a blue Volkswagen Golf, which ran over him.
 He was certified dead at the scene at 6:35 am.

 The view of the German police was that Duggan had arrived at that stretch of road after running 5 km (3 miles) from the apartment.
 Duggan's family complained that the police had failed to establish that.
 Other allegations included that he had spent the night at the nearby LaRouche offices and ran from there to the road, and that he had run onto the road from a car.
 Forensic reports commissioned by Erica Duggan suggested that he may have died elsewhere and been moved onto the road after the fact, a position the coroner rejected in 2015.